taocpp/config/README.md

  * use environment variables and the output of arbitrary shell commands.
  * The function [`tao::config::parse_file()`](doc/Parsing-Config-Files.md) is all you need to get going.

-## Status

-This library is still under heavy development and not very well documented...

-...however it generally works, and test coverage and error messages are not too bad.

-## Introduction

-The config parser is backward compatible with JSON; every JSON file with a top-level object can be used as config file.
+Every JSON file with a top-level object can be used as config file.

 ```
 {